-Antibiotics should not be used for apparent viral respiratory illnesses (sinusitis, pharyngitis, bronchitis).
+Antibiotics should not be used for viral respiratory illnesses (sinusitis, pharyngitis, bronchitis and bronchiolitis).

-Cough and cold medicines should not be prescribed or recommended for respiratory illnesses in children under four years of age.
+Cough and cold medicines should not be prescribed, recommended or used for respiratory illnesses in young children.

 Research has shown these products offer little benefit to young children and can have potentially serious side effects.
 Many cough and cold products for children have more than one ingredient, increasing the chance of accidental overdose if combined with another product.

 Computed tomography (CT) scans are not necessary in the immediate evaluation of minor head injuries; clinical observation/Pediatric Emergency Care Applied Research Network (PECARN) criteria should be used to determine whether imaging is indicated.